Scientists Glimpse Houston's Flooded Future In Updated Rainfall Data

 The storm's deluge flooded parts of southeast Texas that had rarely, or never, been underwater before.
 Some areas got more than 50 inches of rain in a few days.
 "When the numbers started coming in it was a little scary," says Matt Zeve, the director of operations for the Harris County Flood Control District, which includes Houston.

-Standing at a bridge over White Oak Bayou, one of the many streams that crisscrosses Houston, he points to pink hash mark about 20 feet above the stream bed.
+Standing at a bridge over White Oak Bayou, one of the many streams that crisscross Houston, he points to pink hash mark about 20 feet above the stream bed.
 "This is how high the water got during Harvey at this location," he says.

 Events like these are supposed to be rare, the kind that happen only once each century, or even once every 500 years.
 Maps developed by the Federal Emergency Management Agency and states are supposed to help predict where floods are likely to occur.
 If you own property inside the mapped flood zone, you usually have to buy flood insurance from FEMA.